 - Nature-ality.
 Plantation Bay is laid out like a village.
 This means walking in open air, or taking a golf cart.
 Sometimes the sun is hot, and sometimes you may get wet.
 Sometimes the carts are slow.
 There are mosquitoes in the air, but also sometimes the scent of jasmine.
 We think this is much more interesting than walking down long corridors that look and smell the same as those in midtown city hotels, but not everyone agrees.

 - Typical hotel prices and policies.
 Our beer costs P 160 (about $4); laundry for a shirt is P 200 (about $4.60).
 Full buffet breakfast is P 950 (about $22); an ala carte American breakfast is half that.
 We do not insult your intelligence by claiming to offer “free” breakfast; rather, we give each guest the option, every morning, to have the buffet, the ala carte, whatever, and to pay only for what was consumed.
 Still, some guests have complained about our prices (honestly, we can’t figure out what their frame of reference is).
 Click here to see illustrative costs of food and various services in the hotel.
 There have also been a few guests who, having paid $160 for one room, felt entitled to invite all their local relatives to come swim, and became angry when we disagreed.
+Click here for our policies on room occupancy, bringing in food, and friends and visitors.

-- Friendly Reminder.
 We are not like other Filipinos.
 Plantation Bay is one of the very few hotels in the world that proactively and strictly defends our guests’ right to peace and quiet (don’t you wish airlines, airports, restaurants, and other public venues would do the same?)

 Audible electronics and prolonged tele-conversations are not permitted in our restaurants.
 Electronics are prohibited altogether inside the Spa, without exception.
 Parents with children are expected to ensure that they do not disturb others; and if you are unable to control your infants and children, you may be asked to leave a facility or even the hotel.